-4.3 What are your key measures, how do you review them, and how do you keep them current with educational service needs and directions?
+4.3 How do you keep your measures current with educational service needs and directions?

 Key measures include an internal review of objectives and goals, graduation rates, placement of students, and student satisfaction as reported on the various surveys.
 Another important measure is input received from advisory committees regarding the performance of graduates who are employed by area business and industry.
 Comparison data of transfer students offer yet another measure as to the adequate preparation of students completing general education courses.
 These measures are first shared with the Dean of Instruction, and then to faculty and advisory committees.
 Based on these measures and outcomes, recommendations are then made to the Curriculum Review Committee who make any recommendation of changes to the Dean of Instruction.